Check out these dog friendly beaches in Queensland

 How good is the beach?
 Seriously you can’t wipe the smile from this guy’s face.
 Enjoy beach time hangs at Urangan foreshore between Margaret Street groyne to Churchill Street groyne 24 hours a day.
 Otherwise, fit in a power walk after 3pm between Urangan Pier to the aquarium.

 Shoal Point Beach, Mackay

 Access Pallarenda beach between points eight and nine just north of Townsville to enjoy hours of fetch fun.

 Ellis Beach, Cairns

-Yep, this pup learned to surf at the Surf Dogs Workshop at the Noosa Surf Festival.
+Yep, this pup is competing in the Surf Dogs Competition at the Noosa Festival of Surfing.
 And it was too good not to share, but I digress.

 Does your pooch like a bit of sand between the paws?
 Share your favourite dog beach in Queensland in the comments below!

 *This post was originally published in 2014 and updated in September 2018.